nateritter/thecasebookofsherlockholmes/src/pages/books/the-adventure-of-the-mazarin-stone.md

 "Let's have a look at it."

-Count Sylvius cast a somewhat unflattering glance at his associate and disregarded the unwashed hand which was ex- tended towards him.
+Count Sylvius cast a somewhat unflattering glance at his associate and disregarded the unwashed hand which was extended towards him.

 "What -- d'ye think I'm going to snatch it off you?
 See here, mister, I'm getting a bit tired of your ways."